FancyPotatOS/Ghostcraft/additions.md

 ## Additions

 - Ideas

+  - FIXES
+    - Disable all signs

+  - More ghost healing
+  - Soldier nerf
+  - Can charge boost in air
+  - Automatic new game
   - Change name of scoreboard effect.ghost.hurt_effect
   - Config functions for each ability/kit (Total separation, if possible)

   - More stabilty for multiplayer item ownership
   - Better feedback for anti-camping progression
+  - Fix 'one player left' messages
+  - Start/Stop game separation

   - Anti-camping mechanic
     - 'Amongus'-like tasks to let the timer go down